SuzanneHuldt/blockchain/minimal_requirements.md

   1) can we implement an ordinary database that users rake onto their own systems with a piece of code we provide: eg a rakefile with code that we have specified? => how do we make this secure? - what is the best interface for us to implement?

+  - could we eg. write a shell script that runs the rakefile to update the database locally when the user agrees to the newest transaction?

   2) need to ensure that interface output is such that the whole length of the chain (ie. every transaction in order, including the most recent is shown) => for our purposes a chronological list (with timestamps) might do?

   - also need some way for users to see how long their chain is compared to others, ie. whether they are at the most recent point in the chain - a length comparison of some kind.